Why Create the Guide?

 The natural connectivity of the Burke Gilman trail (BGT) is perfect for travelling pollinators.
 GSP is hard at work converting the popular bicycle and pedestrian route into a native pollinator corridor.
 In 2017, the section between Gas Works Park and the I-5 overpass underwent some massive changes.
 Two volunteer events, 700 crew hours, and far too much plant geeking out by the EarthCorps Science team later, and pollinator habitat is on its way!
 Non-native grasses and Himalayan blackberry were removed and the ground was sheet-mulched to suppress the grass and enrich the soil.
 4000 shrubs and forbs were installed and maintenance is ongoing.
 Mulching will be phased out to allow for ground-nesting bees to find refuge in patches of bare soil.
 Native species diversity improved by over 400% and a wider array of pollinators are starting to move back into the site.

 The primary challenge at this stage is maintenance of invasive species re-growth.
 We are still learning which herbaceous plants can survive in these largely inhospitable (poor soil, high invasive plant pressure, etc.) sites and which ones need watering to survive the first few years.
-The response from the public has been overwhelmingly positive and we look forward to seeing you on the BGT at the fall planting event on Saturday, October 27.

 –Matthew Schwartz, Ecologist & Field Operations Manager at EarthCorps